Early Childhood Family Education

 Early Childhood Screening

-Early Childhood Screening is a free, mandatory screening for all Minnesota children and is best done when your child is 3 years old.
-The process will obtain a MN Student ID number for your child.
-An Early Childhood Screening is a simple, careful check of your young child's speech and language, thinking skills, physical development, and social/emotional health.
+Early Childhood Screening is a free & simple check of how your child is growing, developing & learning.
+It is best done when your child is 3 years old.
+It is also a requirement for any child entering school in Minnesota.
 It is designed to ensure the healthy growth of students to be successful in any educational setting and if needed, connect them to resources that will support their development.
-For school district enrollees, a screening must be scheduled prior to registering in district preschool or Kindergarten programming.